Terms & Conditions

 I verify that all the information I have submitted in and/or with and/or in support of this application is accurate, up to date, and complete and that I have and/or will disclose, prior to commencing my course, any medical or other matters that may affect my ability to participate in and/or complete the course I am applying for so that I can be given appropriate support.

-I agree that should this application be accepted, I will behave in a safe, responsible, respectful, and appropriate manner at all times, and will not undertake any activity or action that may be deemed dangerous and/or beyond my ability to carry out safely while on IH Sydney premises and/or while participating in excursions, extracurricular activities and/or events organised by IH Sydney, and/or while in accommodation facilities organised by IH Sydney.
+I agree that should this application be accepted, I will behave in a safe, responsible, respectful, and appropriate manner at all times, and will not undertake any activity or action that may be deemed dangerous and/or beyond my ability to carry out safely while on IH Sydney premises and/or while participating in excursions, extracurricular activities and/or events organized by IH Sydney, and/or while in accommodation facilities organized by IH Sydney.

 I, the applicant, acknowledge that this written agreement, and the right to make complaints and seek appeals of decisions and action under various processes, does not affect my rights to take action under the Australian Consumer Law, if applicable.